Cartheur-Research/M6809-exec09/README.md

-## M6809-exec09
+## Multicomputer emulator of 6x09

-A portable and extendable emulator of the Motorola 6809.
+A portable and extendable emulator of the 6x09 architecture system called exec09 where the numeric represents the architecture family.

 ### Prerequisites